Kesigomon/amazusystem-debug/README.md

 # amazusystem-debug
-this repo is to debug for amazusystem
+this is a repo to debug of amazusystem